jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/3- Defining Functions.md

 # Functions

-So far in our exploration of Elixir we've typed our code directly into the Elixir interpreter, but for complex functions- not to mention building an entire program- we'll want a place to store our functions.
+So far in our exploration of Elixir we've typed our code directly into the Elixir interpreter, but for complex functions -- not to mention building an entire program -- we'll want a place to store our functions.

 In this chapter we'll learn how to store our code by defining modules and functions.